 Time to Reach Gorilla Destination

 Rwanda’s Volcanoes national park is strategically located just two hours drive from the Kigali international airport and Kigali city.
 This is quite convenient for all types of travelers including budget and business travelers are on limited time and money.
-In Volcanoes national park, visitors are able to visit gorillas on a 1 day tour plan to cut on costs, and be able to drive back to Kigali that same day.
+In Volcanoes national park, gorilla safaris can start from 1 day gorilla tour plan to cut on costs, and be able to drive back to Kigali that same day.

 In addition, Volcanoes being just two hours from the Kigali city center makes it accessible even when using public transport means to cut on travel costs.